 Why is Going to the Gym Not Enough to Strengthen Weaker Muscles in Order to Correct Posture?

-DS: So you’re talking about working specific targeted muscles to make your posture more normal.
-It’s also not just about exercises.
+Dr. Shapiro: So you’re talking about working specific targeted muscles to make your posture more normal.
+It’s also not just about exercise.
 There are two other parts that are missing: ligaments and neurology.
 Could you explain how they factor into posture?

-Why is Neurology a Vital Part in Changing Your Posture
+Why is Neurology a Vital Part of Changing Your Posture

-DM: What holds us in our posture is our spine and nervous system – especially our subconscious nervous system in the cerebellum.
+Dr. Mike: What holds us in our posture is our spine and nervous system – especially our subconscious nervous system in the cerebellum.
 It’s not just the muscles.
-We need to do certain spinal manipulative adjustments opposite of your posture.
+We need to do certain spinal manipulative adjustments opposite to your posture.
 These adjustments influence the nervous system by changing where your brain thinks you should stand and position yourself in space.
 This changes your posture into a new and healthier position.

 The Most Important Part of Changing Your Posture

 Dr. Mike: Possibly the most important part involved are the ligaments because that is what holds us in the proper position.
 The ligaments are unbelievably strong, which is something we take for granted.
 Due to the properties of ligaments, if we stretch ligaments towards a more normal position over a period of time, then the ligaments are able to change in length.
 We would hold someone in that opposite position for 10 to 20 minutes because that’s how long it takes for your ligaments to stretch to allow for a better postural position.